BitcoinDesign/Guide/guide/glossary.md

 ### Bitcoin client

-Software that runs and connects to the Bitcoin network.
+Software that runs and/or connects to the Bitcoin network.

 ### Bitcoin Core client